 The 2016 mid-year estimate of the population of the City of Leicester unitary authority was 348,300, an increase of approximately 18,500 from the 2011 census figure of 329,839, making it the most populous municipality in the East Midlands region.
 The associated urban area is also the 11th most populous in England and the 13th most populous in the United Kingdom.

 The University of Leicester- The University of Leicester is a public research university based in Leicester, England.
 The main campus is south of the city centre, adjacent to Victoria Park.
 In 1957, the university’s predecessor gained university status.
+You can even take a look at the University of Leicester halls when you’re looking to secure student housing.

 De Montfort University- De Montfort University Leicester is a public university in the city of Leicester, England.
 It was established in accordance with the Further and Higher Education Act in 1992 as a degree-awarding body.